openimis/openimis-fe-core_js/README.md

   Note: depends on the selected calendar (Gregorian vs. Nepali)

+### JSON handler

+- `createFieldsBasedOnJSON`: Creates additional fields from a JSON string and returns an array of field objects.
+- `renderInputComponent`: Renders the appropriate input component based on the field type and value.

 ### navigation

 - `withHistory`: helper to inject history to any openIMIS component (allow navigation)